Core

 stream_chunk_builder(r)

-Otters are * members of the weasel family, found on every continent except Australia and Antarctica. * * There are 13-14 species in total, ranging from * the small-clawed otter (the smallest species) to * the giant otter and sea otter (the largest).
+Otters are * charismatic members of the weasel family, found on every continent except Australia and Antarctica. * * There are 13-14 species in total, ranging from the small-clawed otter to the giant otter.

-* Most are small, with short ears and noses, elongated bodies, long tails, and soft, dense fur. * Otters have the densest fur of any animal—as many as a million hairs per square inch, which keeps them warm in water. * * They have webbed feet and powerful tails that act like rudders, making them strong swimmers.
+These aquatic mammals are known for * their short ears and noses, elongated bodies, long tails, and soft, dense fur.
+In fact, * otters have the densest fur of any animal—as many as a million hairs per square inch, which keeps them warm in water since they lack blubber.

 • id: chatcmpl-xxx